Prince Philip, Duke of Edinburgh: Final years and retirement

-Philip retired from royal duties on 2 August 2017, meeting Royal Marines in his final solo public engagement, aged 96.
+Philip retired from royal duties on 2 August 2017, meeting Royal Marines in his final solo public engagement at the age of 96.
 Since 1952, he had completed 22,219 solo engagements.
 British prime minister Theresa May thanked him for "a remarkable lifetime of service".
-On 20 November 2017, he celebrated his 70th wedding anniversary with Elizabeth, which made her the first British monarch to celebrate a platinum wedding anniversary.
+On 20 November 2017, he celebrated his 70th wedding anniversary with Elizabeth, making her the first British monarch to mark a platinum wedding anniversary.

-In April 2018, Philip was admitted to King Edward VII's Hospital for a planned hip replacement.
-This came after the Duke missed the annual Maundy and Easter Sunday services.
-Princess Anne spent about 50 minutes in the hospital and afterwards said her father was "on good form".
+In April 2018, Philip was admitted to King Edward VII's Hospital for a planned hip replacement, having missed the annual Maundy and Easter Sunday services.
+His daughter Anne visited him for about 50 minutes afterwards and said her father was "on good form".
 He was discharged the next day.
-In May that year, he attended the wedding of Prince Harry and Meghan Markle and was able to walk with Elizabeth unaided.
-That October, he also accompanied Elizabeth to the wedding of their granddaughter Princess Eugenie of York with Jack Brooksbank, with The Telegraph reporting that Philip works on a "wake up and see how I feel" basis when deciding whether to attend an event or not.
+In May that year, he attended the wedding of his grandson Harry and Meghan Markle and was able to walk with Elizabeth unaided.
+In October, he accompanied Elizabeth to the wedding of their granddaughter Princess Eugenie of York and Jack Brooksbank, with The Telegraph reporting that Philip decided whether to attend events on a "wake up and see how I feel" basis.

-In January 2019, Philip was involved in a car collision as he drove out onto a main road near the Sandringham Estate.
+In January 2019, Philip was involved in a car collision as he drove onto a main road near the Sandringham Estate.
 An official statement said he was uninjured.
-An eyewitness who helped him out of his car said there was "a little bit of blood".
-The driver and a passenger of the other car were injured and taken to hospital.
+An eyewitness who helped him from his car said there was "a little bit of blood".
+The driver and a passenger from the other car were injured and taken to hospital.
 Philip attended hospital the next morning as a precaution.
 He apologised, and three weeks later voluntarily surrendered his driving licence.
-In February, the Crown Prosecution Service announced that prosecuting Philip would not be in the public interest.
-Philip was still allowed to drive around private estates, and was seen behind the wheel in the grounds of Windsor Castle in April 2019.
+In February, the Crown Prosecution Service announced that prosecuting him would not be in the public interest.
+He was still permitted to drive on private estates, and was seen behind the wheel in the grounds of Windsor Castle in April 2019.